 An example of such a cooperation is Danske Bank's financing for the Finnish food technology company Solar Foods, which has a mission to revolutionise global food production with a protein manufactured without using arable land, photosynthetic plants or animals.
-The technologies will benefit from clear, longterm, national and EU policies as well as from initial public sector support to reduce the risk in such projects.
-This calls for an opportunity to explore alternatives to the traditional financing models of banks, for example in collaboration with public funds and/or other sources.
+The financing for the first production facility is being provided by Danske Bank with a guarantee from Finnvera, and Denmark's Export Credit Agency (EKF) which are both specialised financing companies owned by the States of Finland and Denmark.

-The transition will, however, also require massive investments in capital-intensive technologies such as carbon capture, utilisation and storage (CCUS) and Power-to-X, supported by substantial new renewable electricity generation.
+The transition will, however, also require massive investments in capital-intensive technologies such as carbon capture, utilisation and storage [CCUS] and Power-to-X, supported by substantial new renewable electricity generation.
 Currently, a large number of such projects are being developed and tested on a small scale in the Nordic countries and across the rest of Europe.